What Determines the Length of Medical Malpractice Cases?

 - Obtaining a procedural expert(s) report to substantiate negligence and damages

-- Filing plaintiff’s original petition
+- Filing the plaintiff’s original petition

 - Receiving an answer